emmaggie/SPINDLE_ZOO/README.md

 Please refer to the file **SpindleZooColumnKey.txt** for the description of columns.

 ### CODE
 Best way to visualize our code is through [nbviewer](http://nbviewer.ipython.org).
-All files ending with .ipynb can be scrolled through this way (you see the code and the output).
+All files ending with .ipynb can be scrolled through this way (you can see the code and the output).
 Simply, go to the [folder with all our code](https://github.com/emmaggie/SPINDLE_ZOO/tree/master/FINAL), right click on the file ending with **.ipynb**, copy the link address, paste it [here](http://nbviewer.ipython.org) and hit **Go!**.
 E.g. have a look [here](http://nbviewer.ipython.org/github/emmaggie/SPINDLE_ZOO/blob/master/FINAL/Spindle_zoo_part_3c_additional_cleanup_piecewise_regression_IC.ipynb).
 This is what it shoudl look like.

 ### SITE
 The project site lives [here](http://emmaggie.github.io/SPINDLE_ZOO).